sledgehammer/core/Readme.md

 ```

 ### AutoLoader
-If your application already uses an autoloader, you can configure the AutoLoader to suppress warning if a class issn't found.
+If your application already uses an autoloader, you can configure the AutoLoader to suppress warning if a class isn't found.
 ```
 \Sledgehammer\Framework::$autoLoader->standalone = false;
 ```